 - First, combine the apple cider vinegar with the water in a cup and apply to your child’s hair as they sit in the bath tub.
 Focus on the neck and behind ears.
 Allow that mixture to dry thoroughly.

 - Once the hair is dry, apply coconut oil (in liquid form) to dry hair and focus on the neck, behind the ears and work to completely saturate the hair and scalp.
-If using additional garlic or essential oils, add those before you smother the hair (3-4 drops of essential oil is more than enough, or add crushed garlic cloves or the juice of a lemon).
+If using additional garlic or essential oils, add those before you smother the hair.
+All you need is 3-4 drops of essential oil or add crushed garlic cloves or the juice of a lemon).

 - Repeat this treatment every 2-3 days as needed.

-While waiting for that coconut oil to work on the scalp, take advantage of throwing everything in a few hot laundry cycles – backpacks, hats, gloves, pillows, blankets, stuffed animals, etc.
+While waiting for that coconut oil to work on the scalp, take advantage of throwing everything in a few hot laundry cycles.
+That means backpacks, hats, gloves, pillows, blankets, stuffed animals, etc.

-Nits can hatch within 7 days of being laid so it’s important to follow up regularly with scalp checks and washing linens.
+Nits can hatch within 7 days of being laid.
+Therefore, it’s important to follow up regularly with additional scalp checks and by washing linens.

 Some common misconceptions about these pesky critters..

 - They are actually attracted to hair that is clean, and they don’t survive more than 24-48 hours off the head.

 - Infestations happen more in girls than boys.

 - Spreading occurs through direct head to head contact.